revell-logo

 • Illuminated reticles for low-light engagement

-Popular configurations range from compact 1-8x scopes for carbines to massive 5-25x models for extreme distance work.
+Popular configurations range from compact 1-8x LPVO scopes for carbines to massive 5-25x models for extreme distance work.
 Match your choice to realistic engagement distances rather than theoretical maximums.

 Rifle Scope Comparison Chart – Top Models Analyzed